alerenda/878II-Python/README.md

 This work is licensed under a [Creative Commons Attribution 3.0 Unported License.](http://creativecommons.org/licenses/by/3.0/)

-Most of the contents are derived from the Python notebooks by Ing.
+Some content is derived or adapted from the Python notebooks by Ing.
 Nicola Tonellotto, available [here](https://github.com/tonellotto/PythonLectures/) and from the Python notebooks by J. R. Johansson, originally available [here](https://github.com/jrjohansson/scientific-python-lectures)